Memorial Day weekend, May 26th- 27th, 2023

 We entered the Sangre De Cristo Wilderness area and found lovely snow-free trail heading into the valley.
 Beautiful alpine meadows beckoned us.
 Before long, we were gliding through them, marveling at the serenity of our surroundings.
 There were many established campsites and we had our pick of the lot.
 I blew right past the turn-off to the lake, engrossed in my easy pace through the meadow.
 Thankfully Jolly broke me from my trance and we doubled back to the junction.

 We had our tents up and camp prepared by 4 pm!
 Had we even hiked 5 miles, I wasn’t sure?
 Sometimes it’s really nice to just be a “normal” backpacker.
 But I couldn’t help feeling a bit restless.
 So I went exploring with the remaining daylight and fair weather.
-I struck out down the meadow to find many more nice but empty campsites and even a cache of buckets belonging to the NPS.
+I struck out down the meadow to find many more nice, empty campsites and even a cache of buckets belonging to the NPS.
 I suspected they were full of trail maintenance items.
 Having exhausted my meadow-picking, I decided to go back up to the pass to enjoy the late afternoon lighting.
 I also figured I would hit the exact elevation I’d been seeking to match, since the Music Pass kiosk had come in just under 11,400′.
-I gained the pass again and turned north, heading for the peak of the saddle.
+I gained the pass again and turned north, heading for the peak.
 I was thankful for my explorations, because I found 2 different USGS survey markers along with a nice stack of rocks, marking the 11,500′ point perfectly.

 While I can’t say for certain, since I never made it there, I suspect the view from this location was somewhat superior to the view from Mt.
 Ellen.
-I guess I just preferred looking up at the collection of 13ers that surrounded me rather then down at the flat and scorched desert below… I’d gotten the gist of such a view from Penellen Pass anyway.
+I guess I just preferred looking up at the collection of 13ers that surrounded me rather then down at the flat and scorched desert below… I’d gotten the gist of such a view from Penellen Pass, anyway.
 For contrast, I could still look to the east to see the Wet Mountain valley and range below.
 I was inspired to look into developing my own route and perhaps become the first to complete a “thru-hike” of the Wet mountains someday.
 They had been the mountains I’d grown up with after all, seeing from my window every day I looked out for over 10 years.
 Why not?

 Having taken in all the beauty for one day, I returned to camp and cooked dinner.
 I had the pleasure of a cold beer waiting for me, properly chilled by a nearby ‘snow cooler’.
 Jolly was already fast asleep, feeling pretty tired from the elevation I guess.
 He woke up long enough to make dinner and enjoy the Alpenglow.
 It was a perfect, relaxed day for both of us.

 It rained a little overnight and I heard some distant thunder…a far cry from the hellish storms that can sometimes torment a camper in the wee hours.
 The next morning, we woke to temps in the low 30s and enjoyed a leisurely breakfast.
 Contentedness won out, as we decided to abandon our lake pursuits and just hike back the way we’d come.
 We passed a few trail runners and 1 backpacker.
 He had a fishing pole strapped to his pack, so maybe he’d be the first to make it to the lakes this year.
-All I know for sure is that I was fine not seeing them…just gives me an excuse to come back another time.
+All I know for sure is that I was fine with not seeing them…just gives me an excuse to come back another time.
 Thanks to Jolly for another great outing in the Sangres!

 More rich content and impressive images.
 Glad you made the alt highpoint.
 Can’t wait to hear more about “…developing my own route and perhaps become the first to complete a “thru-hike” of the Wet mountains someday.”
 Thanks for sharing.